 top of page

-• Writer's pictureSani Bozunovich
+Writer's pictureSani Bozunovich

-behind it is crucial to addressing and preventing this common problem.
+Peeling paint inside a home can be a frustrating and unsightly issue, but understanding the underlying reasons behind it is crucial to addressing and preventing this common problem.
 In this blog post, we will delve into the primary causes of interior paint peeling and explore effective solutions to maintain a pristine and durable finish in your home.

 1. Moisture Infiltration: One of the leading culprits behind peeling paint indoors is moisture infiltration.
 Excess humidity or water leaks can permeate through walls, ceilings, or floors, causing the paint to lose its adhesion.
 To combat this, it's essential to identify and fix any water sources, such as leaky pipes, roof leaks, or poor ventilation.
 Proper ventilation systems and dehumidifiers can help regulate indoor humidity levels, preventing moisture-related paint issues.